 Service of Divorce Petitions in England and Wales

 Serving divorce papers is just one part of the process that will assist in a smooth legal separation.
-If you’ve been married for at least a year, and your marriage is legally recognized in the UK and Wales, you’re eligible for a divorce.
+If you’ve been married for at least year, and your marriage is legally recognised in the UK and Wales, you’re eligible for a divorce.
 The first step after that is to fill out a divorce petition, which will be presented to the courts once your soon-to-be-ex agrees on the terms.
 This is where it gets more complex.

 If you and your spouse have decided together that a divorce is what you want, you probably won’t have much trouble getting them to sign a petition.
 The main issues will be deciding who gets to keep the house, car, dog, etc and that’s where a solicitor can help.
 But if you and your spouse are estranged, if your spouse is living in another country, or if your spouse simply doesn’t want a divorce, serving divorce papers can get tough if you don’t use a professional.